 Compliance and control

 Council is also committed to establishing a cost-effective internal control structure (A/2.6).
-Although the Vice-Chancellor is ultimately responsible for the establishment of a cost-effective internal control structure for the University in line with the requirements of the Financial and Performance Management Standard 2009, developing and maintaining cost-effective internal controls is a management responsibility and an integral component of the overall process of managing operations of the University.
+Although the Vice-Chancellor and President is ultimately responsible for the establishment of a cost-effective internal control structure for the University in line with the requirements of the Financial and Performance Management Standard 2019, developing and maintaining cost-effective internal controls is a management responsibility and an integral component of the overall process of managing operations of the University.